 We are property and business owners who have two properties, one commercial and one residential, which are located within the area of the proposed 2014 Coors Corridor Plan.
 The address of our commercial location is 3100 Coors Rd N.W. and the address of our residential property is 5100 Vista De Luz NW.
 After review of some of the plan recommendations, we wish to be on record to formally, and emphatically state that we are strongly opposed to some of roadway changes as currently proposed in the 2014 Coors Corridor Plan.
 In so far as we can ascertain from the current drawings, there are proposed roadway grade and access changes that will dramatically impact the east side of Coors Road from Quail to Sequoia.
 Our business is located just north of Quail, on the corner of Coors and Pheasant.
-Although the exact impact of the recommendations will create an enormous amount of irreparable harm to our long established and thriving business located in that sector of the Plan.
+Although the exact impact of the recommendations is not entirely delineated at this time, we believe that the proposed recommendations will create an enormous amount of irreparable harm to our long established and thriving business located in that sector of the Plan.